Chat-Agency/laravel-backend-component/README.md

 $button = new MainBackendComponent("inline.button");
 ```

-Alternative, there's a builder and an enum that make creating instances easier.
+Alternatively, there’s a builder and an enum that make creating instances easier:

 ```php
 use ChatAgency\LaravelBackendComponents\Enums\ComponentEnum;